 Next, we separately solve the clean and perturbed minimal problems using the standard solvers.
-Here we regard an instance as unstable if either: \textit{(i)} there is a large error in the computed epipolar matrix for the perturbed data; or \textit{(ii)} there is a difference in the number of real solutions for the clean and perturbed data.
+Here we regard an instance as unstable if either: \textit{(i)} The error in the computed epipolar matrix for the perturbed data is larger than a pre-defined threshold $\tau$; or \textit{(ii)} there is a difference in the number of real solutions for the clean and perturbed data.
 In criterion \textit{(i)}, the error in the fundamental or essential matrix is taken as $e = \operatorname{mean}(\operatorname{abs}(\operatorname{abs}(\bar{M} ./ M) - \mathbf{1}\mathbf{1}^{\!\top}))$ where ``$./$" denotes elementwise division, ``$\operatorname{abs}$" denotes entrywise absolute value, $\mathbf{1}$ is the all-ones vector, $M$ is the ground-truth model and $\bar{M}$ is the nearest estimated real model.
 If $e \geq \tau$ for some threshold $\tau$, then the instance is counted as unstable.
 Meanwhile, criterion \textit{(ii)} is included because the number of real solutions changes only if the ill-posed locus is crossed \nolinebreak \cite{bernal2023machine}.

 Fig.~\ref{fig:Revelation} shows the fraction of unstable instances out of the $3000$ runs, at small to moderate noise levels and various error thresholds.
 We stress that all image point pairs are inliers here.
 Even so, it is clear that for random perturbations the occurrence of unstable cases cannot be ignored.